segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/white-label-loyalty/index.md

 1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog){:target="_blank”} click **Add Source**.
 2. Search for "White Label Loyalty" in the Sources Catalog, select White Label Loyalty, and click **Add Source**.
-3. On the next screen, give the Source a nickname configure any other settings.
+3. On the next screen, give the Source a name configure any other settings.

-   - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
+   - The name is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
+The name can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. WhiteLabel_Prod, WhiteLabel_Staging, WhiteLabel_Dev).

 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI.